ironunicorn/acorn-trail/README.md

 [Details][phase-one]

-### Phase 2: Trip Creation and Display (~2 days)
+### Phase 2: trail Creation and Display (~2 days)
-I will add API routes to serve trip data as JSON, then add Backbone models and collections that fetch data from those routes.
-My trip form will read gpx files and store the contents in the trip_route field in my database along with a title and description.
-I will then call the Google Maps API by the starting coordinates and draw the rest of the trip with JavaScript.
-By the end of this phase, users will be able to create and view their own trips, all inside a single Backbone app.
+I will add API routes to serve trail data as JSON, then add Backbone models and collections that fetch data from those routes.
+My trail form will read selected coordinates from GoogleMaps API and store the coordinates in the trail_coordinates table in my database along with a title and description in the trails table.
+By the end of this phase, users will be able to create and view their own trails, all inside a single Backbone app.

 [Details][phase-two]

 ### Phase 3: Editing and Displaying Acorn Stashes (~2 days)
-I will add an `AcornStashForm` view for writing content and placing that content on the `TripView` map with coordinates selected by the user.
-Users will be able to add as many acorn stashes to their trip as they would like with a composite view.
+I will add an `AcornStashForm` view for writing content and placing that content on the `trailView` map with coordinates selected by the user.
+Users will be able to add as many acorn stashes to their trail as they would like with a composite view.

 [Details][phase-three]

 ### Phase 4: Picture Uploads (~1 day)
-I plan to use Filepicker to add functionality to the `AcornStashForm`, `TripShow`, and `EditProfile` views in this phase.
+I plan to use Filepicker to add functionality to the `AcornStashForm`, `trailshow`, and `EditProfile` views in this phase.
 I'll need to integrate Filepicker for file upload so users can add images to acorn stashes and to their profiles.

 [Details][phase-four]

-### Phase 5: Searching for Trips (~1 day)
+### Phase 5: Searching for trails (~1 day)
-I'll need to add a `search` route to the trips controller.
+I'll need to add a `search` route to the trails controller.
 On the Backbone side, there will be a `SearchResults` view that shows results in a given radius by trail head location with the Google Maps API.
 Place markers will expand with details and link when clicked.

 [Details][phase-five]

-### Phase 6: Reviews and Trip Feed (~2 days)
+### Phase 6: Reviews and trail Feed (~2 days)
-I'll start by creating a `ReviewForm` and `ReviewView` to add to my `TripShow` composite view.
-The average rating and number of reviews will determine the order in which trips are displayed on the `TripFeed` page from a Backbone collection.
+I'll start by creating a `ReviewForm` and `ReviewView` to add to my `trailshow` composite view.
+The average rating and number of reviews will determine the order in which trails are displayed on the `trailFeed` page from a Backbone collection.
 This will be the first page users see whether they are logged in or not.